Welcome to the Willamette Valley NORML Voter Registration page. Click here to go Home

 Willamette Valley NORML media Elections 101: New Voters.
 Thank you for your interest in voting in Oregon!
 Voting is how you can participate in democracy and make your voice count.

 Your Vote Counts!
 Register, Vote and Get EVERYBODY You Know To Do So Also!
 Does my vote really count?
-Yes.
-In the 2002 election, in District 28 (southern Oregon), only 42 votes came between the two candidates.
+Absolutely, Yes!
+For example - In the 2002 election, in District 28 (southern Oregon), only 42 votes came between the two candidates.
 That means 22 votes would have changed the outcome, and close elections like this are not unusual.
 Next time, the vote that changes the outcome could be yours.

 Just as with any other new activity, voting for the first time comes with questions and maybe even a little anxiety.
 The following information should help answer any questions you may have, ease the voting process, and empower you to become an active citizen.